Rahul12Arora/OOPS-Notes/README.md

 </ul>
 **A class diagram in the Unified Modeling Language (UML) is a type of structural diagram that describes the structure of a system by showing the System's Classes, their Attributes, Operations (or methods), and the relationships among objects.**</br>

+<li>In object-oriented programming, there are several types of relationships that can exist between classes.
+Here are the four main types:</li>

+<li>Inheritance: This is a "is-a" relationship between two classes, where one class (the subclass) inherits properties and methods from another class (the superclass).
+The subclass is a more specialized version of the superclass and may add new behavior or override existing behavior.</li>

+<li>Composition: This is a "has-a" relationship between two classes, where one class contains an instance of another class as one of its member variables.
+The containing class is responsible for creating and managing the contained object.</li>

+<li>Aggregation: This is a specific type of composition relationship where one class is composed of multiple instances of another class.
+The contained objects are independent of the containing object and can exist outside of it.</li>

+<li>Association: This is a relationship between two classes where one class uses another class, but there is no ownership or containment relationship between them.
+The relationship can be one-to-one, one-to-many, or many-to-many, and can be bidirectional or unidirectional.</li>

 <h1>Generalization</h1>